Planning Your Service

 In order to expedite the connection of new services, customers may use our “Notice of Inspection” form to apply for service in advance of the completion of the electrical installation work and before an inspection certificate is issued by the Government’s Electrical Engineering Department.
 The electrical contractor should ensure that a “Notice of Inspection” form is completed at the time of applying for an inspection by the GEED and that the customer immediately submits this form to the Company together with the relevant documents.

-• An electrical inspection certificate of approval from the GEED is required if you are applying for one of the following:
+• An electrical inspection certificate of approval from the GEED if you are applying for one of the following:

 1) Installation of a new service.